 Let’s get into it and run through the most likely reasons why your husky doesn’t like cuddling

 1. Huskies Cuddle Only When They Want To

-It sounds strange but a breed that’s very strong-minded like a husky will want to be “in charge” of when that happens or if it happens at all.
+A breed that’s very strong-minded like a husky will want to be “in charge” of when that happens or if it happens at all.

 Across many of the popular husky forums, the number one response from countless husky owners is how their husky does like to cuddle, but only on their terms.
 Only when their husky is the one to offer the cuddly is it “ok” to do so.

 I have no doubt you’ve done a great job raising your husky.
 But that doesn’t mean someone else did… This is particularly true for rescue huskies.